Skip to content

 Staff

-Kirsty is the SQA co-ordinator and has a designated Account Manager who she is in regular contact with.
-The SQA conduct a course EV every year and a Centre EV every 3 years.
-If Kirsty’s contact details change she will inform her co-ordinator immediately to ensure communication channels are transparent.
+Kirsty is the QS co-ordinator and has a designated Account Manager who she is in regular contact with.
+The QS conduct a course EV every year and a Centre EV every 3 years If Kirsty’s contact details change, she will inform her co-ordinator immediately to ensure communication channels are transparent.

 1.8 Candidate feedback

 Candidate feedback is essential in the development of the Academy.
-There is a member of EWA management on each course where candidates are free to discuss any suggested improvements or problems they may have.
-Any comments are then discussed at the weekly EWA staff meeting where improvements might be actioned.
-If there is a complaint of a serious nature please see section 3.6 for our Complaints Procedure.
-Candidates are sent a Feefo link for feedback after each course.
-Feefo is a trusted and verified service meaning that all feedback displayed on Feefo is from a genuine candidate.
+There is a member of EWA management on each course where candidates are free to discuss any suggested improvements or problems they may have Any comments are then discussed at the weekly EWA staff meeting where improvements might be actioned If there is a complaint of a serious nature, please see section 3.6 for our Complaints Procedure Candidates are automatically sent a typeform for feedback on completion of their course.

 1.9 Compliance with requests for access to records for EV activities

-The SQA is welcome to view any records in line with EV activities.
+The QS is welcome to view any records in line with EV activities.

 1.10 Dissemination of EV visits